 Winner = Asana

 Because both Asana and Airtable serve as project management software packages, it would be odd if they didn’t excel in this area.
-But they do!
+Fortunately, they do!

-Asana’s robust and intuitive user interface and outstanding Kanban board view give it a slight edge over Airtable.
-However, for those who need budget tracking and invoicing in conjunction with project management, Airtable offers these features.
-Asana lags in these areas.
+That said, Asana’s robust and intuitive user interface and outstanding Kanban board view give it a slight edge over Airtable.
+However, for those who need budget tracking and invoicing in conjunction with project management, Airtable offers these features very clearly while Asana’s offerings are less accessible.

 Asana Project Management Features